Severe Thunderstorm Warning issued for Mobile by NWS - News Break

 Severe Thunderstorm Warning issued for Mobile by NWS

-Effective: 2021-06-23 17:58:00 CDT Expires: 2021-06-23 18:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Continuous cloud to ground lightning is occurring with this storm.
-Move indoors immediately.
-Lightning is one of nature`s leading killers.
-Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Torrential rainfall is occurring with this storm, and may lead to flash flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Mobile A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 615 PM CDT FOR NORTHEASTERN MOBILE COUNTY At 557 PM CDT, a severe thunderstorm was located 5 miles east of Gulfcrest, or 7 miles southeast of Citronelle, moving southwest at 10 mph.
+Effective: 2021-06-23 17:29:00 CDT Expires: 2021-06-23 18:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Mobile The National Weather Service in Mobile has issued a * Severe Thunderstorm Warning for Northeastern Mobile County in southwestern Alabama * Until 615 PM CDT. * At 529 PM CDT, a severe thunderstorm was located 4 miles west of Movico, or 8 miles east of Citronelle, moving southeast at 10 mph.
 HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Axis, Mount Vernon and Movico.
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Axis, Mount Vernon and Movico.
 HAIL...0.75IN WIND...60MPHalerts.weather.gov